secretstartups/handbook/content/handbook/entity/iberia-srl-spain.md

 To help plan your leave click: [How Much Exactly Will You Get Paid On Leave](https://balcellsgroup.com/maternity-leave-spain/#How_much_exactly_will_you_get_paid_during_maternity_leave).

-Please enter the dates of your leave in Time Off by Deel by selecting the `Parental leave` label about 30 days prior to the start of your leave.
+Please enter the dates of your leave in Workday by selecting the `Parental leave` label about 30 days prior to the start of your leave.
 The Absence Management team will contact you with more information.

 ### Unpaid Maternity Leave